nanna-dk/Chatbot/README.md

-# Initial code for Udemy course [ChatBots: Messenger ChatBot - DialogFlow and nodejs](https://www.udemy.com/chatbots/?couponCode=GITHUB)
+# Creating a chatbot with Google Dialogflow for facebook Messenger - using Heroku and node.js